GroupOfLPSLAM/LP_SLAM/README.md

 ## paddlepaddle & paddleOCR
 Required to recognize words in scene.

 The link of paddlepaddle in github: https://github.com/PaddlePaddle/Paddle.
+Build it.
 We use release version 2.4.1 of paddlepaddle.
 Remember to turn -DWITH_GPU=ON if you want to run real-time LP-SLAM.

 The link of paddleOCR in github:  https://github.com/PaddlePaddle/PaddleOCR.
 We use 2.6 version.
+Don't build it.
+Your should copy PaddleOCR/deploy/cpp_infer into LP-SLAM/paddle_ocr.
+We will build paddleocr with lp_slam together.

 # 3.Building LP-SLAM